 Where IAP is a road access condition in NSW, the vehicle must have a current NSW IAP Certificate of Enrolment showing the vehicle type of operation enrolled in the IAP.
 All vehicles operating under Intelligent Access Program (IAP) require a certificate of enrolment to be carried physically or electronically in the vehicle.

-Please note: If the vehicle is already enrolled in the IAP in another jurisdiction, the vehicle will still be required to separately enrol in the IAP with Transport for NSW for travel in NSW.
+Please note: If the vehicle is already enrolled in the IAP in another jurisdiction, the vehicle will still be required to separately enrol in the IAP in NSW for travel in NSW.